-Students will be expected to read the assigned chapters in the text and other assigned readings and be prepared to write a graded quiz based on these reading assignments.
-Other than approvals that have been established through the Request for Excused Absence form or the Application for Assignment Extension form, no make-up guizzes will be permitted.
+Students will be expected to read the assigned chapters in the text and other assigned readings and be prepared to write a graded test based on these reading assignments.
+Other than approvals that have been established through the Request for Excused Absence form, no make-up quizzes will be permitted.